Hewlett Packard Enterprise revenue misses estimates, shares fall

 Hewlett Packard Enterprise, known for its computer servers, beat analysts' average estimates for quarterly profit.
 Excluding items, it earned 49 cents per share, compared to estimates of 46 cents, according to IBES data from Refinitiv.

-The company posted net earnings of US$480 million (£374.12 million), or 36 cents per share, in the fourth quarter ended Oct.
-31, compared with a loss of US$757 million, or 52 cents per share, a year earlier.
+The company posted net earnings of US$480 million, or 36 cents per share, in the fourth quarter ended Oct 31, compared with a loss of US$757 million, or 52 cents per share, a year earlier.